Focus on Freight

 Steven Manella, who earned his Master’s degree from UIC in 2012, submitted and defended his thesis on “Effective Approaches to Increase Public Benefits of Freight Intermodal Terminals."
 Read Steven's thesis by clicking here.
 Steven's research provided insight on how the working relationship between members of the freight transportation industry and public officials impact common development issues associated with freight projects.

-Alexandra McNally is finalizing research on “Economic Benefits of Truck-to-Rail Mode Shift,” which explores the impact large intermodal centers have on local and regional economies.
-Alexandra's research will include an analysis of property values of industrial land and spatial patterns that may surface along transportation corridors.
+Alexandra McNally finalized research on “Economic Benefits of Truck-to-Rail Mode Shift,” which explores the impact large intermodal centers have on local and regional economies.
+Alexandra's research included an analysis of property values of industrial land and spatial patterns that may surface along transportation corridors.
 Two Northern Illinois intermodal logistics centers -- CenterPoint Properties in Elwood and Global III in Rochelle -- will be studied.
+Click here to read the complete intermodal report.

 Funding for Valuable New Rail Research With Focus on Safety, the Environment